Malibu-Chuchu/NLP_A2/README.md

 ## Citation: https://huggingface.co/datasets/myamjechal/star-wars-dataset
-### FYI: The .plt file cannot attache to Github because this file is too large for Github can handle.
+### FYI: The .pt file cannot attache to Github because this file is too large for Github can handle.